LIQBit/fantasyfootball/README.md

 This app is mobile responsive.

-##File Structure
+**File Structure**

-game - main application directory
+- game- main application directory

-    *migrations - current migrations
+ - migrations - current migrations
-    *static/game - contains JavaScript and CSS files *main.js - all JavaScript code
+ - static/game - contains JavaScript and CSS files
+      - main.js - all JavaScript code
-        *styles.css - contains some css styling
+      - styles.css - contains some css styling
-    *templates/game - contains all html templates for application *createname.html - New users create their team's name here.
+ - templates/game - contains all html templates for application
+    - createname.html - New users create their team's name here.
-        *editname.html - A logged in user can change their team's name.
+    - editname.html - A logged in user can change their team's name.
-        *form.html -  Logged in users can select players for their team.
+    - form.html -  Logged in users can select players for their team.
-        *layout.html - Base layout template for all html templates in the app.
+    - layout.html - Base layout template for all html templates in the app.
-        *login.html - Existing users can log in/follow link to register.html.
+    - login.html - Existing users can log in/follow link to register.html.
-        *register.html - New users can register.
+    - register.html - New users can register.
-        *scoreboard.html - Displays all users and all scores.
+    - scoreboard.html - Displays all users and all scores.
-        *show.html - Displayes a user's current lineup and score.
+    - show.html - Displays a user's current lineup and score.
-    *admin.py - All models in models.py registered here.
+ - admin.py - All models in models.py registered here.
-    *apps.py - 'game' application registered here.
+ - apps.py - 'game' application registered here.
-    *models.py - Contains User, player positions and team models.
+ - models.py - Contains User, player positions and team models.
-    *forms.py - contains forms linked to all object models.
+ - forms.py - contains forms linked to all object models.
-    *urls.py - Contains all application's urls.
+ - urls.py - Contains all application's urls.
-    *views.py - Contains all application's views.
+ - views.py - Contains all application's views.